keviny1273/nginx-jupyter-reverseproxy/README.md

 # Caution

-Do not run this too many times otherwise we shall exceed our SSL request limit from Let's Encrypt.
+Do not run this too many times otherwise you'll exceed your SSL request limit from Let's Encrypt, which is 20 per week.

 # That's it